wso2-extensions/identity-oauth-uma/docs/tryout.md

 -   Control resources and share resources in a selective manner via a single console (authorization server).

+## Prerequisites

+Be sure to [enable UMA in your WSO2 Identity Server](config.md) before trying out this tutorial.

+This UMA extension is compatible with **WSO2 IS 6.1.0** and later versions.

 ---

 ## Create the resource owner